-Work pixel-for-pixel in 4K without slowing down, thanks to dual AMD FirePro workstation-class GPUs and the latest Xeon E5 processors in Mac Pro — a merger that delivers the breathtaking capability to run three streams of 4K video at once (or many more streams of HD video).
-Combine that with the power to drive up to three 4K displays, process effects in real time and even edit 4K multicam clips, and you have a video editing powerhouse.
+Work pixel-for-pixel in 4K without slowing down, thanks to dual AMD FirePro workstation-class GPUs and the latest Xeon E5 processors in Mac Pro — a merger that delivers the breathtaking capability to run 8 picture-in-picture streams of 4K video at once in Final Cut Pro X (or many more streams of HD video).
+Combine that with the power to drive up to three 4K displays and process multiple layers of complex effects in real time, and you have a video editing powerhouse.

 Unprecedented expansion.
 At 20Gb/s.

 Six Thunderbolt 2 ports redefine the possibilities for expansion by giving you up to 20Gb/s of throughput — without being limited by a set number of PCI Express slots.
 Connect to your SAN or fast local RAID storage.
-Then add video I/O, broadcast monitors, your existing PCI Express cards and just about anything else your workflow requires.
-With HDMI output, you can even use a 4K TV as a preview monitor.
-Manufacturers like Promise, AJA and Blackmagic are creating a host of advanced high-performance storage, video I/O and expansion solutions for Thunderbolt 2.
-Another benefit of Thunderbolt: you can easily move your high-performance peripherals from one Mac to another based on the task in hand.
+Then add video I/O, broadcast monitors, your existing PCI Express cards, and just about anything else your workflow requires.
+With HDMI output, you can even use a 4K TV as an external monitor for Final Cut Pro X. Manufacturers like Promise, AJA, and Blackmagic are creating a host of advanced high-performance storage, video I/O, and expansion solutions for Thunderbolt 2.
+Another benefit of Thunderbolt: You can easily move your high-performance peripherals from one Mac to another based on the task at hand.
 And both generations of Thunderbolt technology are compatible with the new Mac Pro.

 Learn more about Thunderbolt

-Final Cut Pro X. Now optimised for Mac Pro.
+Final Cut Pro X. Now optimized for Mac Pro.

-The new version of Final Cut Pro X (coming in December) has been engineered to take advantage of the 4K capabilities of the Mac Pro.
+The new version of Final Cut Pro X has been engineered to take advantage of the 4K capabilities of the Mac Pro.
 The dual workstation-class GPUs in Mac Pro accelerate effects, optical flow analysis, video export — and virtually everything else you do in Final Cut Pro.
-Ultra-fast PCIe-based flash storage means fast project loading and multi-stream 4K playback.
+Ultrafast PCIe-based flash storage means fast project loading and incredible multi-stream 4K playback, allowing you to edit Multicam Clips with up to 16 angles of 4K video.
 And Final Cut Pro X has been so perfectly tuned to take advantage of the new Mac Pro, you can work in 4K — in real time — without rendering.
 (Take a minute to let that slowly sink in.)